In fiction, a "cuckold" is a man whose Love Interest

 - In the DC Universe Multiverse, the Crime Syndicate are mirror duplicates of the Justice League, right down to Evil Twins of Superman (Ultraman), Batman (Owlman), and Wonder Woman (Superwoman).
 In this reality, Superwoman is in a very explicit affair with Owlman.
 Ultraman is very aware he's being cuckolded; he just can't do anything about it because of Owlman's blackmail material on him.

 - This actually occurs to the canon Superman, too.
 No, really.
 In the New 52 universe, Superman (as Clark Kent) visits Lois Lane's apartment and finds her very obviously post-coitus with her new boyfriend.
 A shocked and humiliated Clark can't do anything but walk away, and as he leaves, his Super Hearing picks up Lois telling her boyfriend that she has no feelings for Clark whatsoever, and the two start to resume their love-making.
+In the New 52, Clark and Lois have never had a romantic relationship, so Clark just happened to be at the wrong place at the wrong time.

 - In one Post-Crisis storyarc written by Joe Kelly, Lois spends a lot of nights away from home, telling Clark "not to wait up" as she leaves out in a sultry outfit, usually gone until morning.
 A cliffhanger later shows her being very cozy and romantic with Lex Luthor...until it's later revealed that this was actually The Parasite, in Lois's form.
 Much Brain Bleach was passed afterward.

 - This was the initial fate of the protagonist of Wanted, which is what prompts him to become a misanthrope and turn to a life of crime.
+When he becomes a supervillain, he cuts up his friend into little pieces before telling his girlfriend that he knows everything and walks off.

 - In Spawn, the eponymous character is a mercenary named Al Simmons that comes Back from the Dead after a Deal with the Devil to find out that his wife has remarried his best friend, had two children with him, and is much happier with him than she ever was with Al.